cirosantilli/linux-cheat/boot.md

 It takes the first MBR it finds.

-The MBR can only be at the start of a physical partion, not of a logical partion.
+The MBR can only be at the start of a physical partition, not of a logical partition.

-This is why on bootloader configurations you give /dev/sda, instead of /dev/sda1-4 (TODO check)
+This is why on bootloader configurations you give `/dev/sda`, instead of `/dev/sda1-4` (TODO check)

 The search order is deterministic and configurable.